Black and white portrait of a Sol Wooten sitting at a table, resting her chin on her hand. Shelf with books in the background.

 BIO

-Long before I was a writer, I was a listener and reader.
-As a child, I loved fantasy, old romances, mythology, and fairytales.
-Every summer, my grandfather would read Ivanhoe to me from an old linen-bound book, his Texan drawl tethering me to Sir Walter Scott’s adventure set in 12th-century England.
+Before I was a writer, I was a listener and reader.
+As a child, I loved adventure stories, mythology, and fairytales.
+Each summer, my grandfather would read Ivanhoe to me from an old linen-bound book, his Texan drawl tethering me to Sir Walter Scott’s adventure set in 12th-century England.
+Before I was a photographer, I admired the black and white photographs my parents took in Vietnam, where my mother was born: a blurred bicyclist on the street, ocean waves cresting beyond sand hills, my father’s face wrapped in my mother’s arms as they both looked up at the lens.
+Before I was a mentor and teacher, I was a student who benefited from the kindness and attention of deeply generous educators.